 3D printers are also easier to use and maintain.
 Running a CNC machine requires more training and is more difficult to repair if something breaks.

-Larger industrial 3D printers and CNC machines offer a wide range of art capabilities and can take a few years to pay for themselves.
+Larger industrial 3D printers and CNC machines offer a wide range of part capabilities and can take a few years to pay for themselves.

 Both 3D printing and CNC machining are capable of producing complex custom designs.
 Most 3D printed parts don’t need to be as exact as CNC machined parts.
-Increasing the accuracy of 3D printing also increases production time, so it’s not always worth the extra effort.
+Because increasing the accuracy of 3D printing also increases production time, it’s not always worth the extra time and effort.

 Some 3D printed parts will need some additional shaping or sanding.
 The surface quality isn’t as good compared to CNC.
 The approximate layer thickness for 3D printing is between 0.1mm–0.5mm.